 The agreement must specify Lessee’s other costs too.
 These overheads are the common costs and the utilities.
 There are several options here as well:

-- Rental fee contains everything.
+- The rental fee contains everything.

 - Lessee pays the bills.

 Please note, that it is possible that you pay a lump sum after some of your consumption.
 It means that you pay the same amount of money every month based on your consumption of the previous year.
 From time to time the provider (gas company, water company…) compares your consumption with the amount you paid and you have to pay the difference to each other.
-After a cold winter it could mean that you have to pay tens of thousands HUFs extra gas fee.
+After a cold winter, it could mean that you have to pay tens of thousands HUFs extra gas fee.

 The agreement must also contain how the Lessee will get the deposit back with the termination of the agreement.